signal18/docs.signal18.io/05.configuration/10.alerting/docs.md

 ## Alert Configuration

-**replication-manager** offer multiple way of alerting on cluster node status change
+**replication-manager** offers multiple way of alerting on cluster node status change.

 ### External Script Configuration

-An alert script can be trigger when enable via this config file parameter:
+An alert script can be triggered when enabled via this config file parameter:

 ##### `alert-script` (2.0)